XieLipeng0830/OpenJudge/docs/get_started/core_concepts.md

 # Results contain scores from all graders that you can use for analysis or training
 ```

-## :hammer: Core Components
+## :hammer: Core Components Deep Dive

 Now that we've seen the big picture, let's dive deeper into each component of the RM-Gallery framework.

 ### :inbox_tray: Input Data

-From a framework user's perspective, **input data** is typically a list of dictionaries where each dictionary represents a sample to be evaluated.
+Input data is simply the information you want to evaluate.
+It's typically a list of dictionaries where each dictionary represents a sample to be evaluated.

 The beauty of RM-Gallery is that your data can be in any format that suits your use case: